BlockheaderWeb3-Community/dauction/README.md

 ### Business Logic

 ##### Create Auction
-To proceed, to create an auction, the auctioneer will approves NFT by calling `approve` function in DauctionNFT with the following arguments:
+To create an auction, the auctioneer will first approves NFT by calling `approve` function in DauctionNFT with the following arguments:
     - `to` - DauctionNFT address
     - `tokenId` - unique ID of NFT asset
-Auctioneer (NFT owner) initiates the auction at any time with the following parameters (cannot participate in this auction)
+Having granted `Dauction` contract approval to use the NFT, an auctioneer (NFT owner) initiates the auction with the following parameters (cannot participate in this auction)
   - `_nftAddress` - address of the NFT asset
   - `tokenId` - unique ID of the NFT asset
   - `minBidPrice` - the minimum amount the owner intends to sell his asset